obbylee/terra-discover-api/README.md

     cp .env.example .env
     ```
 2.  **Configure `.env`:**
-    Open the newly created `.env` file and fill in the necessary values.
-Pay close attention to `DATABASE_URL` for your local PostgreSQL setup and any API keys if applicable.
+    Open the `.env` file and fill in the necessary values.
+Refer to `.env.example` for a complete list.

-    Example `.env` content (refer to `.env.example` for full details):

     ```env
     # Database Configuration